ryjen/ryjen.github.io/content/post/past-indulgence.md

 ---
 title: Indulgence into the past
-draft: true
+date: 2020-10-01
+description: hunting for motivation
 ---

 ## Hello, World

 Trying to find at least zero motivation for the tech industry instead of negative infinity.

-I do not normally focus too much on the past, but it might be worth investigating for a source redemption from the conditions that negate me.
+Do not normally focus too much on the past, but it might be worth investigating for a source redemption from the conditions that negate me.

 But if you cannot be bothered to read more than 500 characters about someone else, here is the TL;DR: